luryus/luryus.github.io/content/blog/wden-windows-503/index.md

 ## The Scrutiny

 Time to open Wireshark.
 I had no idea what to really look for, but I still hoped that comparing the TLS handshakes would reveal something.
 I'm by no means an expert with TLS, so I considered this a good learning opportunity, too.
-At least now I had easy methods of making both working and exception-triggering requests: just make identical requests with curl (configured to use Schannel) and Invoke-WebRequest.
+At least now I had easy methods of making both working and exception-triggering requests: just make identical requests with curl (configured to use Schannel) and Invoke-Webrequest.

 When comparing the Wireshark captures, I immediately noticed that the TLS handshakes were pretty drastically different.
 The Invoke-WebRequest TLS handshake had fewer messages.
 This turned out to be just TLS session resumption, which I had completely forgot about being a thing.
 Curl does not reuse TLS sessions across runs, whereas Invoke-WebRequest does.
 Well, this had nothing to do with my Bitwarden issue, after all - the results were still the same after disabling TLS session caching in Windows.
 But at least now I had more comparable packet captures.